Global-Health-Engineering/.github/profile/README.md

 # Welcome to Global Health Engineering 🌍

-We are a [research group](https://ghe.ethz.ch/) at ETH Zürich that focuses on the systems and technologies that can help improve all aspects of health in over-exploited countries and populations.
+We are an interdisciplinary research group at ETH Zürich focusing on the systems and technologies that can help improve all aspects of health in over-exploited countries and populations.

 ## Code